 You’ll also benefit from watching our video on seven brush and application tips.
 After all, if you’re going to take the time to put makeup on each day, you might as well do it correctly.
 Or, if you’ve ever wanted to know how to get perfect eyeliner every time or the correct way to hold your brush, then this is the video for you.

 A good face starts with a great foundation.
-And once you have a foundation you like and have it color matched the only thing left to do is have the best tools.
+And once you have a foundation you like and have it color matched, the only thing left to do is have the best tools.
 At the end of the day, the best brush will be whatever works for you.

-If you have one chunky brush you use for all your eyeshadows you are not alone.
+If you have one chunky brush you use for all your eyeshadows, you are not alone.
 I’ve done it too!
 But using one brush will not give you the best results.
 You want to use a variety of brushes, like blending, crease, eyeliner and other brushes.
-This will make sure you get good definition and get into the nooks and crannies of the eye.
+This will make sure you get a good definition and get into the nooks and crannies of the eye.
 Especially for Prime Women, getting into the creases and fine wrinkles is important for a good application.

-Whether you’re applying foundation, or eye shadow or another product small circles are typically best to apply.
+Whether you’re applying foundation, or eye shadow, or another product, small circles are typically best to apply.
 Work in the circles outward from the face and upward for foundation.
 For eyes, work in small circles across the eyelid.
 Just like holding the brush like a pencil, this will allow greater control.
 It will also let you better get the product into the small nooks and crannies and help ensure you’re not just spreading it around.